Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 So, is now a good time?

-This is not financial or investment advice, we do not know your personal situation, your budget, or your goals, so please do your own research and consider speaking to a qualified professional before making any decision.
+This is not financial or investment advice, because we do not know your personal situation and you should always do your own research before buying.

 Is it smart to buy now in Manchester, or should I wait as of 2026?